 in the debug menu.

-we're not going to get into it right now because
+We're not going to get into the commands right now because

 there are ways to create